Can I File for Bankruptcy If I Make a Lot of Money?

 • You need time to pay a debt that won't get wiped out in bankruptcy, such as most taxes and support obligations.

-• You want to discharge your obligations under a marital property settlement.
+• You want to discharge your responsibility to pay your ex-spouse under a marital property settlement.

-• You'd like to rid yourself of debt related to security violations or wrongful acts against a federally-insured bank or credit union.
+• You'd like to eliminate debt related to security violations or wrongful acts against a federally insured bank or credit union.

 Get Professional Help